bugsnag/bugsnag-ruby/README.md

 ### Other Ruby Apps

-In other ruby apps, you can provide
+In other ruby apps, you can provide lambda functions to execute before any `Bugsnag.notify` calls as follows.
+Don't forget to clear the callbacks at the end of each request or session.

 ```ruby
 # Set a before notify callback